 The primary source of information used in this MSR has been information collected from agency staff and adopted plans, budget, reports, policies, etc. On August 31, 2022 a Notice of Public Hearing for the Draft MSR was released by LAFCo and published in the San Mateo County Times.
 On September 14, 2022, a Notice of Availability was released by LAFCo that requested written comments from the public and stakeholders by October 17, 2022.
+No written comments were received from the public or stakeholders.
 In addition, notices were sent to every "affected agency", meaning all other agencies and school districts with overlapping service areas.
-LAFCo staff will also be holding a virtual workshop for the public during the comment period for both City of South San Francsico and Westborough Water District MSRs.
+Finally, LAFCo staff held a virtual workshop for the public during the comment period for both City of South San Francsico and Westborough Water District MSRs on October 17, 2022.